OscarKoo/SQLiteSplitter/README.md

 # SQLiteSplitter
 a simple SQLite based database daily splitter.

-it only supports Insert, Query for now.
+it only supports Execute sql, and Query (pagination) result for now.